 Regulation of door-to-door visits from a variety of merchants, political candidates, petition drives, and other unexpected visitors raises a lot of questions.
 Some door-to-door activities are legally protected c ommerce and speech.
 The city requires all types of door-to-door activities to register and provides a list of registered entities on the website.

-City code 1120.01 describes the different types of Door-to-Door sales and advocacy and requirements for each category:
+City Code Section 1120 describes the different types of Door-to-Door sales and advocacy and requirements for each category:

 - Peddler - sales of items and services immediately provided to the customer.
 Peddlers, which conclude the transaction on-the-spot, are required to be licensed including background checks and liability insurance.
 Licenses are required to be carried and exhibited on request.
 This includes both door-to door sales and sales at a temporary fixed location (example-food truck).
 Licenses can be revoked for violation of requirements.